alro5921/problem-gambling-study/README.md

 Our model will be using the following features, seperated into summary features of the user and time series features that use the specific day-to-day/week-to-week features.

 * Summary and Demographic Features
-    * User age
+    * User's age at the cutoff
-    * The maximium hold in a single day
+    * The maximium hold seen in a single day
-    * Fixed-Odds to Live-Action Sports betting ratio
+    * User's Fixed-Odds to Live-Action Sports hold ratio
 * Time Series Features
     * Weekly Hold
     * Rolling Average of the Weekly Hold